mtao/nyu-intro-to-computer-science/syllabus.md

 ### Office Hours
 Office hours on Tues from 3-4pm, and are on the fifth floor of [60 Fifth Ave](https://goo.gl/maps/4qP6JmPEsjGqUHvt8) at room 506.

+The grader will provide additional office hours on Thursdays from 3-4pm, the location to be determined.

 ### Textbook

 Introduction to Java Programming, Brief Version, 10th edition, by Y. Daniel Liang